 To read a related article from Harvard Business Review, please click here.

 Diversity of the board is important for modern large corporations.
-It helps them not only get exposed to a diversity of mindsets, which can let them find under healthy governance but also gain legitimacy amid the growing societal call to improve gender and racial underrepresentation on the board.
+It helps them not only get exposed to a diversity of mindsets, which can lead them to find healthy governance, but also gain legitimacy amid the growing societal call to improve gender and racial underrepresentation on the board.

 Yet, things quickly change when firms underperform—against their past performance and/or their competitors.
 The board must help find the source of the problem and advise the executives on alternative options.
-These need to happen quickly since the underperforming firm and its board faces immense pressure to react.
+These actions need to happen quickly since the underperforming firm and its board face immense pressure to react.

-All this means that the board would change once its firm underperforms.
-But the question remains on how.
+All this means that the board will change once its firm underperforms.
+But the question remains as to how.

-In this research, we find that the board of an underperforming firm becomes more diverse in terms of its directors’ expertise background, but becomes more homogenous in terms of their gender and race—unfortunately, this means that the board becomes more dominated by White males.
+In this research, we find that the board of an underperforming firm becomes more diverse in terms of its directors’ expertise backgrounds, but becomes more homogenous in terms of their gender and race—unfortunately, this means that the board becomes more dominated by White men.

 These changes are linked to the firm’s motivation to remedy its underperformance quickly.
 Diversifying directors’ expertise backgrounds—by inviting directors with different expertise, letting go of those with redundant expertise, or seeking new expertise from the existing directors—is consequential in looking for a new strategic direction.
-But to do so quickly directors must share trust and solidarity.
-Unfortunately, this is more challenging for directors whose gender and race are different because these social groups are attached to different norms and historical conflicts.
-Considering that around 80% of directors are White males, the board of an underperforming firm is likely to keep directors who are White males, while easily letting go of female and racial minority directors.
+But to do so quickly, directors must share trust and solidarity.
+Unfortunately, this is more challenging for directors whose gender and race are different because these social groups are attached to different norms, expectations, and even historical conflicts.
+Considering that around 80% of directors are White men, the board of an underperforming firm is likely to keep directors who are White men, while easily letting go of women and racial minority directors.
 This is a pretty grim playing field for underrepresented groups of people.

-Perhaps a silver lining of our finding is that such challenges against female or racial minority directors can be removed when the board has a committee chair from an underrepresented group of people.
+Perhaps a silver lining of our finding is that such challenges against women or racial minority directors can be removed when the board has a committee chair from an underrepresented group of people.
 The power of the chairs can help shield against the social-psychological impetus to homogenize the board under the underperformance threat.
-Knowing that directors from underrepresented groups are only given limited opportunities to occupy committee chairs, the next focus in the movement to improve underrepresentation should be to help these directors become chairs.
-Doing so will not only increase their influence but also safeguard them from being let go of when the ship goes south.
+Knowing that directors from underrepresented groups are only given limited opportunities to occupy committee chairs, the next focus in the movement to improve underrepresentation should be to help these directors gain more influence on the board.
+Doing so will not only increase their influence but also safeguard them from being let go when the ship goes south.

 Jung, H.J., Lee, Y.G., & Park, S.H.
 (2023) “Just Diverse Among Themselves: How Does Negative Performance Feedback Change Board Diversity in Expertise and Ascriptive Backgrounds.”, Organization Science, 34(2): 657-679